Japan Job Search

 You should exercise a high level of security awareness and monitor local news broadcasts and consular messages.
 Ensure that your travel documents and visas are current, valid and secured in a safe place.
 Carry a photocopy of your travel documents in lieu of the originals.
 Maintain a low profile, vary times and routes of travel, and exercise caution while driving.
 Making local contacts quickly and seeking support from other expatriates will greatly increase your comfort and safety.

 When applying for a job in Japan, you may use either Japanese or English language, depending on the company and your fluency.
-You may submit a “Rirekisho” with no cover letter in Japanese, or a two-page American style resume with cover letter in English.
+You may submit a “Rirekisho” with no cover letter in Japanese, or a two-page American style resume with a cover letter in English.

 In Japan, the official language is Japanese, but English is the primary foreign language used in some businesses.
 Foreign job seekers are expected to have at least a basic understanding of Japanese because knowledge of Japanese is considered necessary to cope with daily office life and life outside work.
 Accept that most of the successful expatriate professionals are bilingual and many of them bi-cultural.
 Because of that, they can comfortably relate to people from both the East and West.